 The anchoring systems specified in this Subsection are suitable only for use in reasonably sheltered conditions or in emergencies such as equipment failure.

-NOTE: Where a vessel is to anchor frequently or in extreme conditions, anchoring systems of greater holding power, robustness and performance may need to be provided to fulfil the broader safety obligations specified in Part A of this Standard.
+NOTE: Where a vessel is to anchor frequently or in extreme conditions, anchoring systems of greater holding power, robustness and performance may need to be provided to fulfil the broader safety obligations.